ianthehenry/symlink-bug/README.md

 It appears that coffeeify is doing something strange with the registered require extension that makes it unable to require coffee files in subdirectories of `node_modules`.

 Symlinks directly to coffeescript files work correctly, though.
 As a demonstration of this, see:

     $ node_modules/.bin/browserify -t coffeeify -e coffee-src/foo-require-file.coffee

+This doesn't actually seem limited to symlinks.
+Requiring from a normal directory fails as well:

+    $ node_modules/.bin/browserify -t coffeeify -e coffee-src/foo-require-file.coffee